The Messy Middle is the new paradigm of the purchasing process, not only for B2C.

 Ultimately, the brand’s experience is what contributes to creating customer value!

 Due to this reason, relationship marketing places the client’s experience under a crucial perspective, leading it to its best possible level to nurture a positive, long-term relationship.

 In the last six months alone, we’ve probably experienced 10 years’ worth of change.

 “The good news is that the twin challenges of profound disruption and uncertainty also present businesses with an opportunity to rethink readiness.
 To reimagine how to best meet consumer demand, even as it fluctuates, and even if it remains volatile.
 Today, businesses have more data and consumer signals, are better able to act on them, and can meet a higher standard for doing all of this more responsibly than ever before.

 Because many of the most disruptive trends businesses face today — such as keeping up with rapidly shifting consumer demand; creating and maintaining reliable chains of supply and delivery; and making sound business decisions quickly enough to keep up with competition — aren’t really new at all.”

 Satisfying dynamic consumer demand is where today’s tools and technologies are best suited to help businesses get ready for what will be next.

 The relationship between vendor and buyer is the territory where perception is created, developed and nurtured, but also negotiated between different perspectives:

-- While the CRM tools’ role is to execute the CRM strategy, thereby facilitating the value proposition on the journey to outreach the value co-creation process.
+- is to execute the CRM strategy, thereby facilitating the value proposition on the journey to reach the value co-creation process.

-- The CRM strategy is the formalisation of who is in charge to support the customer’s value perception building process and how this can be done at the best.
+- The CRM strategy is the formalisation of who is in charge of supporting the customer’s value perception-building process and how this can be done for the best.